We are deeply sorry for your loss - the staff at Schrader Funeral Home & Cremation Services

 In lieu of flowers, donations may be made to the Central Park Building Society, P.O.
 Box 969, Smithers, BC, V0J 2N0

-To send sympathy gifts to the family or plant a tree in memory of David George Havard, please visit our tribute store.
+To plant a beautiful memorial tree in memory of David George Havard, please visit our Tree Store.